-1890s Russian Gold Fountain Pen by Friedrich Köchli St. Petersburg
+1890s Russian Gold Dip Pen by Friedrich Köchli St. Petersburg

 Stamped with initials of maker, Friedrich Köchli, with St. Petersburg crossed scepter hallmark for 1890s and 56.

 9 ¼ in.
 (23.5 cm.) long.

 Literature: Beyond Fabergé: Imperial Russian Jewelry by Marie Betteley and David Schimmelpenninck van der Oye, Schiffer, 2020, page 309.